-Fibre optic technology delivers high-speed data through glass cabling, unlike ADSL, which uses copper cable
+Well, it’s internet connectivity built on optic technology which delivers high-speed data through glass cabling, unlike ADSL, which uses copper cable

-The answer really is who shouldn’t, these are the great features about fibre:
+The answer really is who shouldn’t, these are the great features about it:

-- With fibre, data can travel up to 50 kilometres away before speed is affected.
+- With it, data can travel up to 50 kilometres away before speed is affected.

-- ADSL also relies on a landline, which isn’t necessary when using fibre.
+- ADSL also relies on a landline, which isn’t necessary when using it.